IBM/aspera-cli/README.md

 `ascli` can be seen as a command line tool integrating:

-* a configuration file (config.yaml) and advanced command line options
+* a configuration file (config.yaml)
+* advanced command line options
 * cURL (for REST calls)
 * Aspera transfer (ascp)